DanielBarie/ProxmoxSetup/README.md

   sudo systemctl start qemu-guest-agent
   ```
   ### Orchestrate Multiple Instances of the GNS3 VM
   We'd love to have multiple instances of the GNS3 VM running at the same time so each student will be able to use a personalized instance.
+  - Create a Master VM with all appliances (Webterm, Kali, CHR,...) installed.
+  - Convert it to template (GUI)
+  - Clone it (CLI): `qm clone <id to be cloned> <id of clone>`
   Now, how do we keep these apart and serve a particular instance each time to each student?
   There's some options:
-  - Cloud Init for setting IP Adresses
+  - Cloud Init for setting IP Adresses.
+Won't do that because we'd have to install the cloud init stuff on the GNS3 VM.
+(Can be done, no worries.)
   - Setting IP Adresses via DHCP.
+When cloning a VM, PVE will randomly assign a MAC address to the clone.
+So we need to fix that to be able to assign a certain IP to the instance via DHCP.

+ We'll go for setting IPs via DHCP.
+ #### Setting IPs via DHCP.
+- Set a known MAC: `qm set <ID> -net0 virtio=xx:xx:xx:xx:xx:xx,bridge=vmbr1`

 ## Made a mistake setting the boot order?